Published by Angie. Last Updated on November 17, 2022.

 We're so glad we didn't just walk on by this one!

-Nu Bistro is located at 1711 Murray Avenue in Squirrel Hill.
+Nu Bistro was located at 1711 Murray Avenue in Squirrel Hill and closed in 2020.

 For more delicious Reubens in Pittsburgh, check out our reviews of the very best in the city at the previous link!